T-Shirts & Stuff

 World War II Production of Military Jeeps

 At the outset, all engines were produced by Willys but in 1942 Ford began to produce GPW engines to the Willys design.
 Midland Steel Corp. produced frames to the Willys specification and wre used by both Willys and Ford.
 Ford contracted with Murray Corp. for frames for the GPW after which Ford no longer used the Midland frames.
 During 1941 to 1943 Willys and Ford manufactured their own bodies, slightly different from each other.
-In early 1944, both Willys and Ford subcontracted their jeep bodies to American Central Body of Connersville, IN, who built the so-called "composite body" used by both manufacturers.
+In January 1944, both Willys and Ford subcontracted their jeep bodies to American Central Body of Connersville, IN, who built the so-called "composite body" used by both manufacturers.

 After about 25,000 units were produced, in early 1942 the MB/GPW was standardized with changes agreed upon by Ford, Willys and the Army.
 The 1941 and early 1942 production jeeps have many small differences from the later, full production models.
 The most visible change was the Ford nine-slot stamped grill which replaced the Willys slat grill (similar to the Ford GP) in March-April 1942.